 Year ended Year ended

-31 December 2011 31 December 2010
+31 December 2012 31 December 2011

-At the beginning of the reporting period 800 326
+At the beginning of the year 522 800

-Unwinding of discount 71 39
+Unwinding of discount 44 71

-Utilised (82) (113)
+Utilised (102) (82)

-Change in estimate of provision for land recultivation (267) 548
+Change in estimate of provision 1,952 (267)

-At the end of the reporting period 522 800
+At the end of the year 2,416 522

-The Company fulfils the "Program for improvement of environmental situation in the area of operating activity of the Company" which was approved by the Management Committee of the Company.
-In accordance with this Program the Company assumed an obligation to perform recultivation of certain disturbed lands and tailing pits in the areas of its operating activity during the period till 2018.
-The Company recognised a provision for these future expenses in its consolidated financial statements for the years ended 31 December 2011 and 31 December 2010 with a corresponding asset recognised within property, plant and equipment (see note 7).
-The discount rate used to calculate the net present value of the future cash outflows relating to land recultivation at 31 December 2011 was 8.96 percent (31 December 2010: 15.2 percent), which represents the risk free rate for the Group and is considered appropriate to the Group in the economic environment in the Russian Federation at the end of year.
+The Group assumed an obligation to perform recultivation of certain disturbed lands and tailing pits in the areas of its operating activity.
+The Group recognised a provision for these future expenses in its consolidated financial statements with a corresponding asset recognised within property, plant and equipment (see note 7).
+During 2012 the Group assumed additional obligations which resulted in the respective increase of the provision.

+The discount rate used to calculate the net present value of future cash outflows relating to assumed social and land recultivation obligations at 31 December 2012 was 8.6 percent (31 December 2011: 8.96 percent), which represents adjusted risk free rate for the Group and is considered appropriate to the Group in the economic environment in the Russian Federation at the end of year.